20kaushik02/CSE515_MWDB_Project/Phase 1/README.md

   - Histogram of oriented gradients (HOG) - Cosine similarity
   - ResNet50 (avgpool, layer3, fc) - unsatisfactory results for all, simply used euclidean

-## Requirements
+## Requirements and dependencies

+- Requires MongoDB server (local or otherwise)
-Install packages from requirements.txt (might not be complete)
+- Install packages from requirements.txt

 ## Task 1 - task_1.ipynb